 Altium’s DbLib support is one of the oldest and most loved features of Altium Designer for managing electronic components and their data.
 They’ve been present in the software world since before I could fathom the existence of Ohm’s law.
 Now with Altium 365 being the new mode of creating and managing projects, design teams have a secure cloud environment they can use to host and share their projects, libraries, component data, and manufacturing data.

 If you’re not familiar with DbLibs, this will serve as a quick introduction.

-Altium Designer supports numerous file-based library formats: PcbLib, SchLib, LibPkg, IntLibs; PcbLibs contain the footprint, SchLibs contain the schematic symbol and link to the footprint inside a PcbLib, and IntLibs and LibPkg allows users to consolidate multiple libraries.
+Altium Designer supports numerous file-based library formats: PcbLib, SchLib, LibPkg, IntLibs; PcbLibs contain the footprint, SchLibs contain the schematic symbol and link to the footprint inside a PcbLib, and IntLibs and LibPkg allow users to consolidate multiple libraries.

 Assuming the average Altium user is familiar with the aforementioned kinds of libraries, we can dive a little bit deeper into their data structure using a relational database analogy.